 Doing the Sale

-Water Plants Improved
+Even More Water Plants

-This year, we are partnering with the Minnesota Water Garden Society, who will be selling a much wider range of water plants (and bog plants, and even fish) outside, between the Garden Fair and the sale entrance (look for the water lily on the sale map).
+We are once again partnering with the Minnesota Water Garden Society, who will be selling an even wider range of water plants (plus bog plants and fish) outside, between the curbside plant pickup area and the sale exit (look for the water lily on the sale map).
 Come talk to their knowledgeable volunteers about all things beautiful, damp, and growing.

 A full listing of the plants they’ll be selling can be found here.
 Payment will be made at their booth.